kuhchung/kuhchung.github.io/pages/armory/index.md

 Note: These are very, very flexible.
 Mine are just some simple examples.

+In my opinion, if you run paralyze, then trapmaster is mandatory.
+If you run sleep, bombardier is mandatory.

 ### Blast Earring, anyone?
 Status Atk Up, Trapmaster, Razor Sharp